dulouie/mushroom_mppt_doc/software/index.md

 at how the software for the module optimizer is developed and implemented.
-The software is intended to control the RP2040 microcontroller so that the system is able to sample measurement data, process it, and be able to control the keying time.In particular, the *Micropython* programming language and the required libraries will be discussed.
+The software is intended to control the RP2040 microcontroller so that the system is able to sample measurement data, process it, and be able to control the keying time.

+In particular, the
+*Micropython* programming language and the required libraries will be discussed.
 The implementation is described in sections for the respective peripherals and the individual functions of the software are